 In men, the clavicles are thick, rough and stout, with pronounced curves.
 From a frontal view, the bones appear relatively level or even angle up as they move out to where they articulate with the shoulder blade.

 In women, the clavicles are slenderer, smoother and have shallower curves.
 In a frontal view, the female clavicles are either level or angled slightly downward.

 –Larry Withers, “12 Anatomical Differences Between Men and Women”

 Drawing Goodness, Continued

 You’ve learned five key drawing tips for mastering the figure.
 Don’t stop there.
-Jump into all things mark-making with a DVD pack of Drawing Lessons from Alain Picard.
+Jump into all things figure drawing with the Figure Drawing Essentials digital kit.

 Beginners and learning artists get the inside track on all things drawing from this top-notch instructor.
 Grab your sketchbook and get started!